Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Pregnancy is not the only reason you may have a late or missed period.

-So if your period is late but you got a negative pregnancy test, you may be wondering how long is normal for your period to be late if you’re not pregnant.
+So, if your period is late but you’re not pregnant, you may wonder, “How long is it normal for my period to be late?
+Should I be worried?”

 The short answer is your period should start 21-35 days within your last period if you aren’t pregnant and don’t have an underlying health condition.